ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 <aside class="notes">

-Languages to focus on initially
+- Languages to focus on initially
+- Target existing experience

 </aside>

 <!--v-->
+## Step 1: Scripts

-### Hands On - Cleanup Logs
+Hands On Example: Log Cleanup
-But first - need to make some logs
+- Have to make some test logs

 ```sh
 #!/bin/sh